 3 people hurt in Highway 395 crash near Pasco.
 Toddlers escape injury

-Three adults were injured in a crash about 4:45 p.m.
+Three people were injured in a crash about 4:45 p.m.
 Wednesday on Highway 395 at Sagemoor Road just north of Pasco, according to the Washington State Patrol.

 But two toddlers riding in one of the cars were not harmed.